Manuel Poggiali: Career

 Poggiali began racing Minibikes in 1994, and made his first Grand Prix starts in 1998, also winning the Italian 125cc Championship that year.
 He went into the 125cc World Championship full-time in 1999, and showed promise over the next two years, scoring a first podium at Assen in 2000.
 In 2001 he improved to win the title on a Gilera.
 He remained in the class in 2002, scoring 7 podiums in the first 8 races but failing to defend his title, losing out to Arnaud Vincent.

-For 2003 he moved up to 250s, and followed Freddie Spencer and Tetsuya Harada in winning the title at his first attempt, including victories in the season's first two races.
+For 2003, Poggiali moved up to 250s, and followed Freddie Spencer and Tetsuya Harada in winning the title at his first attempt, including victories in the season's first two races.
 He had a disappointing 2004 however, finishing only 9th overall with just three podium results.

-For 2005 he returned to 125s, again looking like a shadow of his former self, failing to take a single podium.
+For 2005, Poggiali returned to 125s, again looking like a shadow of his former self, failing to take a single podium.
 In 2006 he raced in the 250cc class for the KTM team, but they did not renew his contract for 2007.
 Although he received some offers from 125cc, 250cc, and Superbike teams, he decided to refuse the offers and take a sabbatical, hoping to get better offers in 2008.
 He made his return to racing after announcing that he would ride for Campetella Racing alongside Fabrizio Lai.
 He decided to retire midseason after losing enthusiasm.

-He is also a footballer, he played some matches over the last years for Pennarossa, a football club of San Marino.
+Poggiali is also a footballer, he played some matches over the last years for Pennarossa, a football club of San Marino.

-For 2013 he returned to motorcycle racing and rode in the Italian Superbike Championship for Scuderia Corse Team Grandi aboard a Ducati 1199 Panigale.
+For 2013, Poggiali returned to motorcycle racing and rode in the Italian Superbike Championship for Scuderia Corse Team Grandi aboard a Ducati 1199 Panigale.
 He finished the season in 14th overall with a second-place finish in the penultimate race of the year at Mugello being his best finish.
 For 2014 he signed to ride for the Barni Racing Team aboard a Ducati 1199 Panigale in the CIV Superbike Championship and finished 11th overall.